-With sesame seeds and toasted sesame oil, these crackers burst with a nutty, rich flavor that seems almost surprising in such unassuming little bites.
+With sesame seeds and toasted sesame oil, these Sesame Crackers burst with a nutty, rich flavor that seems almost surprising in such unassuming little bites.

 Eliza was so excited that she decided to wait on the snack that she’d requested until after we finished baking.
 She and Tessa helped me measure and mix, and then roll and cut our crackers.